lamurian/Cognoscere/Resources/GPT-prompt-to-aid-in-looking-for-a-job.md

 - Facilitating and mediating group discussion
 - Aiding medical students in preparing national examination

-# Task to complete
+# Task to Complete

-After this prompt, I will share one job advertisement with you.
-I need you to perform these tasks:
+I will share a job advertisement with you.
+In order to provide the best advice, I will first need you to evaluate my fit for this job based on my skillsets, educational background, and employment histories.
+Here are the tasks you need to complete:

+---

+1. Job Fit Evaluation (Score 0-100):
-1. Given my skillsets, educational background, and employment histories, evaluate how well I fit the following job description.
-Give a score ranging from 0-100, where 100 represents a perfect fit.
+- Based on the job description, evaluate how well my skillsets, educational background, and work experience align with the job requirements.
+- Provide a score from 0 to 100, where 100 is a perfect match.
+- When scoring, please consider key skills, qualifications, and job experience that directly align with the job requirements.
+  (You may also ask for clarification if more details are needed.)

+2. CV Highlights:
-2. Emphasize which educational backgrounds and employment histories I should highlight in my CV.
+- Based on your evaluation, suggest which educational qualifications and employment histories I should emphasize in my CV.
-3. Create a 6-month learning plan and the portfolio I need to build to demonstrate my strengths.
-The output of this learning plan would be posted on LinkedIn and directly related to the required skills.
-4. Draft examples of the LinkedIn post templates and timelines that correspond with the 6-month learning plan and the portfolio demonstrating my strengths.
+- Be specific about which parts of my background are most relevant to the job, and explain why these areas are important.

+3. Learning Plan (6-Month Plan):
+- Create a 6-month learning plan that aligns with the skills required by the job.
+- The plan should focus on acquiring key technical or soft skills that will help me stand out as a candidate.
+- Include recommended online courses, certifications, or projects to complete, and provide rough timelines.
+- The goal is to enhance my qualifications for this specific role.

+4. LinkedIn Post Templates and Timelines:
+- Based on the learning plan, create LinkedIn post templates that I can share to demonstrate my progress.
+- Provide a suggested timeline for each post, aligning with the milestones in the learning plan.
+- Include tips for framing each post, such as how to highlight achievements or milestones.

+---

+### Task Interaction Flow:

-For each task, you must ask the user, "Can I proceed with the next task?"
-If the user confirms, then you will proceed with the next task.
-If the user does not confirm, then you need to elaborate further on your current explanation/evaluation.
-If you have completed all tasks, you must say "ALL TASKS COMPLETED." by the end of your message.
+- After completing each task, I will ask you, “Can I proceed with the next task?”
+If I confirm, proceed with the next task.
+If I ask for further elaboration, please explain in more detail and only move to the next task when I am satisfied.
+- If the information I’ve provided is insufficient or unclear, ask for clarification.
+For example, “Can you provide more details about your job experience in [specific role]?” or “What key skills are you aiming to highlight for this job?”

+---

+### General Instructions:

+- Evaluate all tasks based on the information I provide—don’t make assumptions or rely on external knowledge.
+- Avoid biases in your evaluation.
+Do not favor certain experiences, backgrounds, or skills unless they are clearly relevant to the job description.
+- Make sure to provide actionable advice that I can directly apply in my job search and professional development.

 # Job description